georgemathachan/Bible-Notes/1 - Old Testament/01 - Genesis/Chapter 4.md

 ###### Genesis 4:6
 The Lord said to Cain, “Why are you angry, and why has your countenance fallen?
 ###### Genesis 4:7
 If you do well, will you not be accepted?
-And if you do not do well, sin is couching at the door; its desire is for you, but you must master it.”
+And if you do not do well, sin is lurking at the door; its desire is for you, but you must master it.”
 ###### Genesis 4:8
 Cain said to Abel his brother, “Let us go out to the field.”
 And when they were in the field, Cain rose up against his brother Abel, and killed him.
 ###### Genesis 4:9